Maill/UmaMusumeTournamentMaker/README.md

 The core innovation of this system is its **sophisticated Swiss-Round-Robin hybrid algorithm**:

-#### Pairing Intelligence

-- **Competitiveness Analysis**: Uses standings to create balanced matchups
-- **Performance-Based Matching**: Similar skill levels compete together for exciting matches
-- **No-Repeat Guarantee**: Complex algorithm ensures no player faces same opponents twice _(Dev Note: this need calibration, you may face the same opponents multiple times)_
-- **Priority System**: Players with fewer matches get priority in next round generation

-#### Match Generation Process

-1. **Calculate Player Priorities**: Players needing matches get higher priority
-2. **Generate All Possible 3-Player Combinations**: Exclude previously used combinations
-3. **Score Each Combination**: Rate competitiveness using points and wins variance
-4. **Optimize Selection**: Choose best combinations ensuring all priority players get matches
-5. **Handle Odd Numbers**: Rotating bye system with compensation points

-#### Tournament Progression Logic

-- **Target Achievement**: Each player must reach calculated target matches
-- **Tie Resolution**: Automatic tiebreaker rounds when needed
-- **Final Championship**: Always concludes with top 3 players in climactic match
-- **Flexible Scaling**: Supports any number of players from 4 to unlimited

 ### Tournament Types

 #### Swiss-Round-Robin Tournament (Primary Format)

-The system implements a unique **hybrid Swiss-Round-Robin system** optimized for 3-player matches:
+The system implements a **hybrid Swiss-Round-Robin system** optimized for 3-player matches:

 **Core Mechanics:**

-- **3-Player Matches**: Every match involves exactly 3 players competing simultaneously
+- **3-Player Matches**: Every match involves exactly 3 players with 3 Umas respectively competing simultaneously.
+Like matches in Champions Meeting.
-- **No Repeat Opponents**: Advanced algorithm ensures no player faces the same opponents twice
+- **No Repeat Opponents**: Advanced algorithm ensures no player faces the same opponents twice _(Dev Note: this need calibration, you may face the same opponents multiple times)_
-- **Swiss-Style Pairing**: Players with similar performance levels are matched together
+- **Swiss-Style Pairing**: Players with similar performance levels are matched together _(Dev Note: this need calibration, this actually work but needs to be tone down.
+Competitive pairing should occurs when a play has played against most of the other players)_
-- **Target-Based Progression**: Each player plays a predetermined number of matches based on tournament size
+- **Target-Based Progression**: Each player plays a predetermined number of matches based on tournament size:
+  - 4 players → 3 matches each + eventual tiebrakers + final
+  - 5-6 players → 4 matches each + eventual tiebrakers + final
+  - 7-9 players → 5 matches each + eventual tiebrakers + final
+  - 10-12 players → 6 matches each + eventual tiebrakers + final
+  - 13+ players → Scales to max 8 matches + eventual tiebrakers + final

 **Tournament Structure:**

 - **Regular Rounds**: Players compete until reaching their target match count
-- **Automatic Tiebreaker Rounds**: Generated when top 3 positions are tied (max 2 tiebreaker rounds)
+- **Automatic Tiebreaker Rounds**: Generated when top 3 is not clear.
 - **Final Championship**: Top 3 players compete in the climactic final match
-- **Bye System**: For odd player counts, rotating bye system with compensation points
+- **Bye System**: For odd player counts, rotating [bye system](https://support.chess.com/en/articles/8706000-what-is-a-bye-in-a-tournament) with compensation points

-**Advanced Features:**

-- **Competitiveness Scoring**: Algorithm pairs players with similar skill levels using variance analysis
-- **Priority Queue System**: Players with fewer matches get priority for next round generation
-- **Dynamic Targets**: Match targets scale intelligently with tournament size:
-  - 4 players → 3 matches each + final
-  - 5-6 players → 4 matches each + final
-  - 7-9 players → 5 matches each + final
-  - 10-12 players → 6 matches each + final
-  - 13+ players → Scales to max 8 matches + final

 **Scoring System:**